 Chimneys sometimes have a missing or inadequate chimney footing.
 When this occurs, your chimney has not been designed with the proper structural support, and it will fail over time.
 Chimneys experience tilting problems most commonly when the structure has been built on poor supporting soils.
 If the soils supporting your chimney are not sufficient to hold its weight, the chimney may begin to sink, causing it to separate from the rest of the home and tilt outward.

-Not only does water contribute to issues like hydrostatic pressure and leaking, it also can affect the structural integrity of your home in another way.
+Not only does water contribute to issues like hydrostatic pressure and leaking, but it also can affect the structural integrity of your home in another way.
 If you have a vented crawl space with wooden floor joists and supports, the stability of your home could be in serious trouble.
 Wet, damp crawl spaces with water and high humidity can have rotting and weakening wooden support systems.
 Wooden supports and floor joists that are compromised lead to sagging and uneven floors.

 Building code has called for crawl spaces to be vented for air drying purposes, but this is harmful to the home.
-This invites outside air, water and pests inside.
+This invites outside air, water, and pests inside.

 Because of the stack effect, air circulates through your home from top to bottom, like a chimney.
 As hot and humid air contributes to high levels of moisture and humidity in the crawl space and home, this can lead to sagging, soft, buckling floors above, and result in problems to hardwood floors.
 (Additional resource: Liabilities of Vented Crawl Spaces, Their Impacts on Indoor Air Quality in Southeastern U.S. Homes and One Intervention Strategy by National Institute of Building Sciences)

-If you are concerned with repair needs and insurance coverage, be sure to check with your insurance carrier, as all policies are different.
+If you are concerned with foundation repair needs and insurance coverage, be sure to check with your insurance carrier, as all policies are different.

 Here are some helpful tips for selecting a reputable contractor, courtesy of Today’s Homeowner.
 We are proud to meet and exceed expectations on these points: